Pitfalls and limitations#

-We now have fixed the most pressing issues.
-This blog post explains it in detail, for a summary:
+As of OGGM v1.2, we have fixed the most pressing issues.
+This blog post explains it in detail, but for a summary:

 the old algorithm was flawed, but did not result in significant errors at large scales the new algorithm is faster and more likely to be stable we don’t guarantee statibility in 100% of the cases, but when the model becomes unstable it will raise an error.